top of page

 Differences between the new and old PSLE scoring systems at a glance

 Curiously, I tabled the old and the new scoring systems side-by-side (Table 1 below), just to view the differences between the 2 systems at a glance.
-Below are some observations and thoughts I gathered and actionable steps I would suggest to us parent-educators to support our PSLE-bound children at home.
+Below are some observations and thoughts I gathered and actionable steps I would suggest to parent-educators to support our PSLE-bound children at home.

 Table 1: The new and old PSLE scoring systems